MathisRouget/MathisRouget/README.md

 I'm currently working on exciting projects as a software engineer at [Paris Digital Lab](https://paris-digital-lab.com/), a gap year program where I'm prototyping multiple companies' most innovative projects! 🚀

-During one year, I was member of [🛜 ViaRézo](https://viarezo.fr), France's largest student ISP & CP, operating 200+ servers and delivering a high-speed internet access to 2500+ clients.
+During one year, I was member of [ViaRézo 🛜 ](https://viarezo.fr), France's largest student ISP & CP, operating 200+ servers and delivering a high-speed internet access to 2500+ clients.

 I'm passionate about full-stack software development and currently learning cybersecurity to specialize in it during my final year of studies after a gap year.